 But let’s backtrack and start from the beginning.

 Cala’n Blanes is in the north-west corner of the island and is around an hour’s coach transfer from Mahon Airport.
 Accommodation in the town is split between large hotels, apartments and villas.

-Having experienced the privacy and luxury a villa with its own pool provides I would highly recommend you do the same if you visit this part of Minorca.
-Though one thing which drives me nuts was the constant barking of dogs in neighbouring villas.
+Having experienced the privacy and luxury a villa with its own pool provides I would highly recommend you doing the same if you visit this part of Minorca.
+Though one thing which drive me nuts was the constant barking from dogs in neighbouring villas.
 Maybe I was just unlucky.

 But, whichever type of accommodation you opt for Cala’n Blanes is a small town which has merged with Los Delfines to create a ‘super resort’ and everything is within easy walking distance.

 San Miguel at two Euros a pint.
 So, a great start but a closer look revealed a less than great impression.

 Cala’n Blanes very much reminded me of a fadingEnglish seaside town in the 1980s.
 Bars and souvenir shops interspaced with empty lots and boarded up pubs and businesses.
 That may be a little harsh but the abandoned bars were a surprise though there were still plenty of pubs, cafes and restaurants to choose from.

 And, most were firmly orientated towards families.
 Just about every bar had a children’s play area and there is certainly plenty for the kids to do here.
 The aquapark is large and welcoming and the kids will love it.

 The aquapark along with most of the bars, restaurants and souvenir shops are grouped along the main drag which runs beneath the dolphin archway.
 Just off the main road is The Square, with a number of bars all of which serve a massive range of food.